Abanca

-ABANCA Corporación Bancaria, S.A. is a Spanish bank based in Galicia.
-It was created in 2011 following the "bankisation" of Novacaixagalicia savings bank.
-It operates in the autonomous communities of Galicia, Asturias and the province of León, in other parts of Spain and in Portugal, as well as offices in the UK, Germany, France, Switzerland, Brazil, Venezuela, Panama, Mexico and the USA.
+ABANCA Corporación Bancaria (ABANCA) is a Spanish bank based in Galicia that provides banking services across Spain.

+It was created in September in 2011 following the "bankisation" of Novacaixagalicia savings bank as NCG Banco.
+It operates in the autonomous communities of Galicia, Asturias and the province of León, in other parts of Spain and in Portugal, as well as offices in the United Kingdom, Germany, France, Switzerland, Brazil, Venezuela, Panama, Mexico and the United States.

+Abanca has been designated as a significant institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

-ABANCA
+Formation of NCG Banco

-Formerly NCG Banco, S.A., which traded as Novagalicia Banco, was created in September 2011 following the bankisation process of Novacaixagalicia.
+The bank was founded as NCG Banco, S.A. in September 2011 following the bankisation process of Novacaixagalicia.
+The company would operate as Novagalicia Banco in Galicia, Asturias and León and as EVO Banco in the rest of Spain.

+Abanca originated from the savings bank NovaCaixaGalicia, established on December 1, 2010, following the merger of Caixa Galicia and Caixanova.
+This formation was a response to the stipulations of Royal Decree Law 2/2011, which necessitated the creation of a banking entity to manage the operations previously handled by NovaCaixaGalicia.
+At its inception, this subsidiary was wholly owned by the savings bank.

+On September 14, 2011, NCG Banco, S.A. was established, with José María Castellano appointed as the executive chairman and César González-Bueno Mayer as the CEO.
+Notably, NCG Banco was the first bank to incorporate the Galician language in its founding deed.

+On September 30, 2011, the European Commission in Brussels authorized the nationalization of NCG Banco, along with Catalunya Banc and Unnim Banc.
 As Novagalicia Banco's predecessor, the savings bank Novacaixagalicia, was subsequently bailed out by the Government of Spain the majority of the shares in the company were held by the bailout program Fund for Orderly Bank Restructuring (90.57%).
+As part of this process, NCG Banco received €2,465 million in capital from the Fund for Orderly Bank Restructuring (FROB).
+Consequently, the FROB acquired a 93.16% stake in NCG Banco.
 The Novacaixagalicia Foundation holds 6.84% with the remaining 2.59% being held by private investors.